-*- coding: utf-8 -*-

 print(example4)

 How should the output look like?
-Think about it a second, then scroll down.
+Think about it for a moment, then scroll down.

 [[1,5,7],[0,6],[],[8,1,6],1]